Purva Bhadrapada

 The Ascendant/Lagna in Pūrva Bhādrapadā indicates a person who is passionate and transformational, but a little extreme and indulgent.
 They are idealists and non-conformists and are good influencers of others and speakers and orators, but they can also be fearful, nervous, cynical and eccentric.

 It is thought that people born under this nakshatra make others obsessed over them and wanted to be like them.

 It is believed that the person with this star rising on ascendant has remarkable personality.
 It is the birth star of famous personalities like Martin Luther King, Shri Ramakrishna Paramhamsa, and Michael Jackson.

-People born under this nakshatra are given names that start with Se, So, Da, or Di.
+Astrological significance

+In Hindu astrology, Purva Bhadrapada is ruled by Jupiter (Guru) and symbolized by a sword or a two-faced man, representing transformation, intensity, and duality.
+Its presiding deity is Aja Ekapada, a mystical one-footed serpent or goat-headed deity linked with storms and spiritual purification.
+This nakshatra is associated with idealism, eccentricity, and the ability to inspire profound change.